-In the past we have also conducted a simpler type of cross-country comparison called lateral coding.
-In addition to experts original coding of one country over time (e.g., from 1900 to the present), they also code a number of countries for a single point in time - January 1, 2012 - focusing on the same set of questions.
-Some Country Experts have coded up to 14 countries.
-More typically, lateral coding extends to a few countries.
+coded a number of countries for a single point in time - January 1, 2012 - focusing on the same set of questions.
+Some Country Experts have coded up to 14 countries in this process, though more typically, lateral coding extends to a few countries.
 350 Country Experts (about 12%) performed lateral coding, covering on average of 5.5 countries and 6.3 surveys.
 As a result, lateral coding by regular Country Experts has provided linkages equivalent to over 1,100 "fully covered" countries - in other words, countries that have been "cross-coded" by lateral/bridge coding across all indicators in the dataset.
-Today, we only conduct bridge coding and from v10 onwards, we also treat lateral codings as vignettes (Section 3.9).
+Today, we only conduct bridge coding.
+From v10 onwards, we have treated lateral codings as vignettes (Section 3.9).
 That is, while we use the information in lateral codings to estimate coder reliability and thresholds, they do not directly contribute to the estimation of country-year scores.